Your waste disposal system

 Did you know?

-The small intestine plus the large intestine can measure up to 9 metres!!!
+In adults the small intestine plus the large intestine can measure up to 9 metres!!!

 That's probably longer than your classroom!